Installing and Configuring Solace Messaging for Pivotal Cloud Foundry

 |Large-HA-VMR||3 1, 2||4||12288||10240||409601||1||0|

 2 Note: A single high-availability Solace Messaging service instance requires three (3) HA VMR job instances to be used.
 As such the number of HA VMR job instances specified for the HA VMR instances should be multiple of 3.
-If it is not the remaining job instances will go unused.
+If it is not, the remaining job instances go unused.

 The Solace Messaging for PCF Service Broker requires the following: